NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 [summary]: #summary

-The NixOS Community needs some foundation of shared values which can be used to determine appropriate when contributing and interacting with the community.
+The NixOS Community needs some foundation of shared values which can be used to determine appropriate behavior when contributing and interacting with the community.
 We currently have a [community ethos](https://nixos.org/community/index.html), but this only states that we are an inclusive community, but doesn't define inappropriate behavior when interacting with the community.
 This RFC aims